Slide presentations will be available (subject to speaker approval) at the ISPOR Presentation Database and on the

 Zoltan Kalo, PhD

-1) Semmelweis University; 2) Syreon Research Institute, Budapest, ON, Hungary
+a) Semmelweis University; b) Syreon Research Institute, Budapest, PE, Hungary

 Gavin Outteridge, MA